Complement Regulation and Unmet Needs in the Treatment of Paroxysmal Nocturnal Hemoglobinuria

 PHYSICIAN ACCREDITATION STATEMENTThis activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Global Education Group (Global) and PlatformQ Health Education, LLC.
 Global is accredited by the ACCME to provide continuing medical education for physicians.

-PHYSICIAN CREDIT DESIGNATIONGlobal Education Group designates this live activity for a maximum of 1.5 AMA PRA Category 1 Credit™.
+PHYSICIAN CREDIT DESIGNATIONGlobal Education Group designates this enduring material for a maximum of 1.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 ESTIMATED TIME TO COMPLETEThis activity should take approximately 90 minutes to complete.